status-im/specs/docs/stable/1-client.md

 Both peers discovery mechanisms use topics to provide peers with certain capabilities.
 There is no point in returning peers that do not support a particular protocol.
 Status nodes that want to be discovered MUST register to Discovery V5 and/or Rendezvous with the `whisper` topic.
-Status nodes that are mail servers and want to be discoverable MUST additionally register with the `whispermail` topic.
+Status nodes that are `Mailservers` and want to be discoverable MUST additionally register with the `whispermail` topic.

 It is RECOMMENDED to use both mechanisms but at the same time implement a structure called `PeerPool`. `PeerPool` is responsible for maintaining an optimal number of peers.
-For mobile nodes, there is no significant advantage to have more than 2-3 peers and one mail server.
+For mobile nodes, there is no significant advantage to have more than 2-3 peers and one `Mailserver`.
 `PeerPool` can notify peers discovery protocol implementations that they should suspend their execution because the optimal number of peers is found.
-They should resume if the number of connected peers drops or a mail server disconnects.
+They should resume if the number of connected peers drops or a `Mailserver` disconnects.

 It is worth noticing that an efficient caching strategy MAY be of great use, especially, on mobile devices.
 Discovered peers can be cached as they rarely change and used